 Students are active participants in the design of their learning path through the structured curriculum, and through approved independent study, drawing on a variety of resources throughout their education.
 Students explore architecture through the resources of design, technical and professional practices, liberal studies, and the arts.
 Project-based learning is central to the educational experience.

-The education is rigorous; traditional grading is replaced by an assessment of the student’s learning by faculty, mentors, and practicing architects on the basis of evidence documented in coursework and through semi-annual portfolio review.
+The education is rigorous; traditional grading is replaced by an assessment of the student’s learning by faculty, mentors, and practicing architects on the basis of evidence documented in coursework and through annual Learning Dossier review.

 Evolving from Frank Lloyd Wright’s precepts of organic architecture, our design process unfolds out of existing cultural and physical conditions, materials, and landscapes into well-crafted frameworks for human activities.
 Our curriculum encourages students to explore beyond perceived boundaries rather than relying solely on abstraction or being limited by preconceptions.
 The School integrates theory and practice using a workshop model in which design and construction for communities is central.